SMS Compliance and UK GDPR: How Remindlo Keeps You Compliant

 Giving Customers Control: The Opt-Out Process

-Every customer has the right to stop receiving messages.
-Remindlo makes this straightforward in two ways.
+Every customer has the right to stop receiving messages at any time.
+Remindlo supports multiple opt-out methods.

 Your Responsibilities as a Business

 While Remindlo provides the tools for compliant messaging, the responsibility for compliance sits with you as the data controller.
-This means ensuring customers know they'll receive reminders when they book, keeping your Remindlo records accurate and up to date, acting promptly on opt-out requests, and using messages only for their intended purpose (reminders, not marketing).
+This means ensuring customers know they'll receive reminders when they book, obtaining and recording consent before adding customers to the system, keeping your Remindlo records accurate and up to date, acting promptly on opt-out requests, and using messages only for their intended purpose - reminders, not marketing.

 Summary